onias17/sot-electric/README.md

 This app has a one to many relationship where users can create a profile and schedule multiple appointments.

 ## Unsolved Problems
+* add time to appointment model
+* add website tab icon
+* dropdown for building types
 * format date on front end
-* add time to appointment model
 * link auth0 user to the appointment model
+* prepopulate existing form when editing
 * styling
-* add website tab icon
-* prepopulate existing form when editting

 ## Future Features
 * add Google Maps API
+* add reviews and ratings of service
+* add warning when canceling appointment
+* authorization for owner of website to view specific pages and info
 * autofill address input
-* send email to owner once a user schedules an appointment
-* add warning when canceling appointment
 * block out dates and times not availble
+* carousel for before/after pictures
+* make spanish verison
 * save history of previous appointments
-* add reviews and ratings of service
-* make spanish verison
+* send email to owner once a user schedules an appointment